コンテンツにスキップ

 General advance ticket: 3,000 yen

-Under 18s: Advance tickets and tickets on the day: 1,500 yen (present ID showing age on the day)
+Under 18s: Advance ticket and same-day ticket: 1,500 yen (present ID showing age on the day)

 *This performance will be a roaming performance.

-*Outdoors is standing room only, but all seats inside Studio HIKARI are unreserved.
+*Standing room only outdoors, and all seats inside Studio HIKARI are unreserved.

-*In case of rain or bad weather, the event will be held only at Studio HIKARI.
+*In the event of rain or bad weather, the event will be held only at Studio HIKARI.